awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 Checks whether the default version of IAM customer managed policies allow principals to use the AWS KMS decryption actions on all resources\.
 This control uses [Zelkova](http://aws.amazon.com/blogs/security/protect-sensitive-data-in-the-cloud-with-automated-reasoning-zelkova/), an automated reasoning engine, to validate and warn you about policies that may grant broad access to your secrets across AWS accounts\.

-This control fails if the `kms:Decrypt` or `kms:ReEncryptFrom` actions are allowed on all KMS keys\.
+This control fails, and flags the policy as `FAILED`, if the policy is open enough to allow `kms:Decrypt` or `kms:ReEncryptFrom` actions on any arbitrary KMS key\.

 The control evaluates both attached and unattached customer managed policies\.
 It does not check inline policies or AWS managed policies\.

 With AWS KMS, you control who can use your KMS keys and gain access to your encrypted data\.
 IAM policies define which actions an identity \(user, group, or role\) can perform on which resources\.
 Following security best practices, AWS recommends that you allow least privilege\.
 In other words, you should grant to identities only the `kms:Decrypt` or `kms:ReEncryptFrom` permissions and only for the keys that are required to perform a task\.
 Otherwise, the user might use keys that are not appropriate for your data\.